 This quick rice noodle salad with Vietnamese ham (banh uot cha lua) is an absolute gem of a recipe that is not too widely known.
-It is made with large flat rice noodles, loaded up with fresh herbs and vegetables and dressed with a tangy Vietnamese dipping sauce (nuoc mam cham).
+It is made with rice noodles, loaded up with fresh herbs and dressed with a tangy Vietnamese dipping sauce (nuoc mam cham).
 It requires zero cooking, and other than the dressing everything else is store-bought.
 This is a great recipe to have on hand for days where you are worn out and need something quick and delicious.

 Making Quick Rice Noodle Salad with Vietnamese Ham

 This is one of my all time favourite meals when I can’t be stuffed cooking.
 The general concept is the same as banh cuon (Vietnamese steamed rice rolls) but without the filling.
 Super easy, super quick and super delicious.